EcoBlock-Network/eco_weave/README.md

 }
 ```

----

 ### 5. **Add a Transaction to the Tangle**
-Add a validated transaction to the Tangle, ensuring no duplicates.
+Insert a validated transaction into the local Tangle structure.

-**Example:**
 ```rust
 use eco_weave::{Tangle, Transaction};